Complaints and reports to the Curateur public

 File a report with the Curateur public

-Filing a report essentially involves notifying the Curateur public of a situation that could pose a threat to the security and physical or mental well-being of a person or cause damage or harm to their property.
+Filing a report essentially involves notifying the Curateur public of a situation that could pose a threat to the security and physical or mental well-being of an incapable or assisted person or cause damage or harm to their patrimony.
 Reports generally concern cases of maltreatment, negligence, and abuse.

 The Curateur public receives and processes reports concerning:

 - a person under public or private tutorship;

 - an incapable person whose protection mandate has been homologated;